faraday-motion/pacer/README.md

 # What is Pacer?
 Pacer is a development platform that enables fast and cheap development of light electric vehicles.

-Pacer bundles open source software with modular hardware componets.
+Pacer bundles open source software with modular hardware components.

-Pacer was created to simplify the development of light electrict vehicles by providing out of the box trivial functionality like connectivity, controlling and state management of the vehicle.
+Pacer was created to simplify the development of light electric vehicles by providing out of the box trivial functionality like connectivity, controlling and state management of the vehicle.

 # DISCLAIMER
 1. The current version of Pacer is not production ready.
 DO NOT use it unless thoroughly tested.